academic-moodle-cooperation/moodle-tiny_styles/README.md

 - Labels (bootstrap class: 'badge')
 - ~Uni-Vorlagen~ *(currently not implemented)*

-Admin/Settings site enables the creation for new categories and style options.
+Admin/Settings site enables the creation for new categories and style options, and the ability to edit existing categories and styles.
 - Currently the icon selection feature is not enabled.
 The program will add a default icon for any created category.
 - Uni-Vorlagen category is hidden from the editor side due to not being implemented yet.

 ## Current version ##

 ### Database ###